Feast of the Seven Fishes

 The Feast of the Seven Fishes

 According to the Roman Catholic church, the feast of the seven fishes represents the seven sacraments, whereas in other traditions, having the “seven courses” represents the last week of Advent.
-And, if you have been following us, then you may remember our most popular dish served on Christmas Eve is still today – our seafood salad.
+And, if you have been following us, then you may remember our most popular dish served on Christmas Eve is still today – our seafood salad marinated.

 But whether you follow the tradition or not, here are delicious and easy-to-follow recipes for some great seafood dishes that you will be happy to serve – and not just for Christmas Eve.